YuvalNoiman/Intrusion-S/README.md

 Third install pip using sudo apt-get install pip and install python modules using pip install -r requirements.txt

-Fourth you will need to set install required Microsoft SQL Server, database drivers, and database managers.
-Oonce that is done you will have run db.py and create a database and table using db_controller.py.
+Fourth you will need to install the required Microsoft SQL Server, database drivers, and database managers.
+Once that is done you will have to run db.py and create a database and table using db_controller.py.

 Fifth you would run the server using "python -m server" and website using "python -m app".